 I personally have bought a 20W version of the xTool D1 Pro, and while it isn’t 40W or CO2 powered, it can still cut through thick wood.
 For example, here is a 0.5-inch thick piece of wood it easily cut for a project I designed:

-You can also read our full xTool D1 Pro review.
+You can also read my full xTool D1 Pro review.

 The work area is large, too, at 17″ x 16″, and you can even purchase the extension kit to 936 x 432 mm.
 And if you’re anxious about the open-air engraving, you can also purchase an enclosure to keep everything locked in.